mlang-dev/m/README.md

 # m (mlang)
-m is a succinct & expressive programming language, where efficiency and elegance meet.
+m is a succinct & expressive programming language, where elegant language construction is achieved without sacrificing C level of execution efficiency.
 It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction to its maximum.
-It supports native C data type without introducing reference count and GC overheads like Python and other languages do.
-Like c, m has fixed-length data allocated in stack and variable-length data allocated in heap, the stack memory is automatically released when it is out of scope.
+It's a static-typed language with type inference, which means most of time types of variables are not required to be annotated. m supports native C data type without introducing reference count and GC overheads like Python and other languages do.
+Like C, m has fixed-length data allocated in stack and variable-length data allocated in heap, the stack memory is automatically released when it is out of scope.
 Unlike C the heap memory is released when its owner is out of scope statiscally by m compiler, which is similar like what Rust does and m programmer does not need to explicitly release heap memory.
 This avoids the cost of garbage collections.

-Another goal of m language design is to eanble native calls between functions written in m and c language to maximize reuse of existing high performance libraries written in C.
+Another goal of m language design is to eanble native calls between functions written in m and C language to maximize reuse of existing high performance libraries written in C.

+In summary the followings are design characteristics of m:
+* Zero-overhead abstraction
+* Static typed with type inference
+* Generic
+* Imperative & functional paradigms
+* Object with Interface support (but no inheritance)
+* Memory management with ownership
+* Succinct and mathmatics-friendly language constructions

-The mlang is written in c but requires c++ linker due to llvm being implemented in c++.
+The mlang is written in C but requires C++ linker due to llvm being implemented in C++.

 The code is able to be compiled on Windows/macOS/Linux, which has been tested on following platforms:
 * macOS 10.15.7